Both breath and blood testing for DWI can produce faulty results. Unless you challenge the tests, you could end up behind bars.

 Some of the most common reasons for challenging the legality of BAC testing include:

-For a free legal consultation with a Breath and Blood Test Defense Lawyer serving Allen, call (214) 696-9253
+For a free legal consultation with a Breath and Blood Test Defense Lawyer in Allen, call (214) 696-9253

 Lack of Reasonable Suspicion